skywind3000/vim-auto-popmenu/README.md

 - Faster and more handy than the old famous `AutoComplPop`.
 - Portable, just a simple `apc.vim` script, easy to be distributed.
 - Only **169 lines**, you can even copy it to your `vimrc`.
+- Convenience as a backup way for big completion plugins.

 ## Usage